PranavEranki/ALS-Helper/Backend/README.md

 ## What it does

-Iris is a virtual assistant (and wearable device) that helps you remember people that you know and things you have to do by providing non-invasive cues through an intelligent voice interface.
+ALS-Helper is a virtual assistant (and wearable device) that helps you remember people that you know and things you have to do by providing non-invasive cues through an intelligent voice interface.

 ## How we built it